About The Species

 - In the western Atlantic, they are found from Nova Scotia to Brazil, including the Gulf of Mexico and the Caribbean.

-- NOAA Fisheries and the South Atlantic, Gulf of Mexico, and Caribbean Fishery Management Councils manage the greater amberjack fishery.
-The governments of Puerto Rico and the U.S. Virgin Islands manage the greater amberjack fishery in territorial waters.
+- NOAA Fisheries and the South Atlantic, and Gulf of Mexico Fishery Management Councils manage the greater amberjack fishery.

 - In the South Atlantic, managed under the Snapper-Grouper Fishery Management Plan: